Parents in Arms

 Parents in Arms was a community organization active in the 1980s in Seattle which petitioned the Seattle City Council for the creation of the Teen Dance Ordinance.
-Seattle-area attorney David Crosby established it in 1985 when his 14-year old son Ian ran away from home after various acts of teenage rebellion.
-The closure of the Monastery, a church and disco with gay youth patrons, was an objective of the organization.
+Seattle-area attorney David Crosby established it in 1985 when his 14-year-old son Ian ran away from home after various acts of teenage rebellion.
+The closure of The Monastery, a church and disco with gay youth patrons, was an objective of the organization.

 Crosby family

-In fall 1984 parents David C. Crosby and Maureen Crosby became concerned that Ian, their 14 year old son and only child, had been leaving their Renton, Washington home to party at teen nightlife clubs in Seattle.
+In fall 1984 parents David C. Crosby and Maureen Crosby became concerned that Ian, their 14-year-old son and only child, had been leaving their Renton, Washington home to party at teen nightlife clubs in Seattle.
 Crosby was an attorney, and he used his knowledge of legal systems to organize a civic response.

 Ian began to engage in teenage rebellion He offended his parents by getting a Mohawk hairstyle.
 During arguments Ian recited lyrics at his parents from the David Bowie song, "Changes", which also upset them.
 He became disinterested in school and got poor grades.
-Because of arguments with his parents he preferred to spend as much time away from home as possible, only returning there to sleep when he had no where else to go.
+Because of arguments with his parents he preferred to spend as much time away from home as possible, only returning there to sleep when he had nowhere else to go.
 He tried living at home with minimal parental interaction so his parents began to enforce rules on him.
 After some time his parents gave him an ultimatum: he could join troubled teenager programs in either wilderness therapy or drug rehabilitation.
 Instead, Ian ran away from home to live as a homeless youth on the streets in Seattle.
 When Ian was free of his parents, one of his activities was attending nightlife events at the Monastery.
 Crosby eventually found Ian and promised that he would not send him away.
 Instead he sent him to drug rehabilitation in the Midwestern United States, which was another region of the country.
 Ian left that treatment facility as a runaway on December 31, 1984.
-While a runaway, Ian moved in with an adult gay man in the Gay village of Capitol Hill, Seattle.
+While a runaway, Ian moved in with an adult gay man in the gay village of Capitol Hill, Seattle.
 While his son was a runaway, Crosby asked George Freeman, who was operator of the Monastery, to prohibit his son from that organization.
-In response, Freeman said that at age 14 Ian had a right to leave his parent's home if he wished.
+In response, Freeman said that at age 14 Ian had a right to leave his parents' home if he wished.
 Crosby gave Freeman a written letter making requests about Ian and the Monastery, and in response, Freeman made copies of that letter which he shared freely with anyone at the Monastery.
 Crosby took offense at the publication of his requests.